Stuart Topper

 Stuart Topper is an Australian former professional rugby league footballer who played in Australia.

 Playing career

-Topper played for the Miranda Magpies before signing with the Cronulla Sharks in 1988.
+Topper played for the Miranda Magpies before signing with the Cronulla-Sutherland Sharks in 1988.
 He played in fourteen games in his debut season and scored two tries.
 Topper remained with the Sharks until 1994, when he joined the Gold Coast Seagulls.

 Topper signed with the new Adelaide Rams franchise in 1997 and played in their inaugural match.
 He played in 14 games for the Rams that season.
 Topper travelled to the UK playing in Super Leagues world club challenge with the Rams.
 Topper retired at the end of 1997 season after ten years of professional football.